encryptforme/encryptforme.github.io/README.md

 # encryptforme.github.io
+Encrypt your files with a password or passphrase using OpenSSL open-source cryptographic software library.
 Visit www.encryptforme.com.
-Copy/paste your text, messages or data into the input field and encypt using your password or passphrase.
-OpenSSL open-source cryptographic software library is used for encryption.